 On-Campus Courses in Fall and Spring

-Tuition for University session courses is assessed per credit according to residency status.
+Tuition for university session courses is assessed per credit according to residency status.
 Applicable mandatory fees are assessed according to credit total.

 Tuition and fee information is available through the Office of the Bursar.
-Non-degree graduate students enrolled in University session courses are billed according to the Graduate Tuition Rates, regardless of the level of the course enrolled in.
-Please review this information carefully, and note that the tuition and fee structure for University session courses differs from that of courses offered through University Without Walls.
+Non-degree graduate students enrolled in university session courses are billed according to the graduate tuition rates, regardless of the level of the course enrolled in.
+Please review this information carefully, and note that the tuition and fee structure for university session courses differs from that of courses offered through University Without Walls.

 How to Register

-Once you have applied, you will then receive an email with a Net ID and password to register for your classes using SPIRE, our online student information system.
-Use SPIRE’s "Search Classes/Catalog” function to access course information.
+Once you have applied, you will receive an email with a Net ID and password to register for your classes using SPIRE, our online student information system.
+Use “Search Classes/Catalog” function to access course information.

 When to Register

 For non-degree students taking on-campus university courses in the fall and spring semesters, registration begins one week before classes start.
 Please consult the Academic Calendar for the date of the first day of classes.
-If you are unable to self-register for a graduate-level course contact the academic department to determine if you are eligible.
+If you are unable to self-register for a graduate-level course, contact the academic department to determine if you are eligible.

-Applying Courses Toward a Degree
+Applying Courses Toward a Master's Degree

 Course credits earned as a non-degree graduate student do not accumulate toward a graduate degree at this university.
 However, if you are later admitted to a graduate degree program, a maximum of six (6) graduate credits earned as a non-degree student may be applied to a master's degree program.
 This requires a favorable recommendation by the appropriate graduate program director and approval by the dean of the graduate school.